 Haddington is also a hamlet in the North Kesteven district of Lincolnshire.

 Early History of the Heddinton family

-Another 168 words (12 lines of text) covering the years 1177, 1269, 1296 and 1511 are included under the topic Early Heddinton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heddinton research.
+Another 101 words (7 lines of text) covering the years 1177, 1269, 1296 and 1511 are included under the topic Early Heddinton History in all our PDF Extended History products and printed products wherever possible.